 Conclusion: The Backbone of the Internet

 So, what is TCP/IP?
-It’s the language, the system, and the architecture that makes Internet communication possible.
+It’s the language, the system, and the architecture that make Internet communication possible.
 While most of us will never need to understand TCP/IP in great technical detail, a basic understanding of it makes us more informed and tech-savvy internet users.

 The next time you open your browser or video call a friend, you’ll know there’s a powerful, complex system working quietly in the background, bringing the internet to life.